Editor's note: This blog post was updated 2/25/19

 3. Graduate and begin the job search.

-4. Once you accept a job with a starting salary above $40,000, you will start paying for your tuition.
+4. Once you're employed earning at least $40,000, you will start paying for your tuition.

 Here's an example of how the math works.